More and More People Are Getting Injections– We Briefly Explain Why

 Contrary to popular belief among disbelievers, injections do actually work.
 Botulinum Toxin (Botox, Dysport, Xeomin) paralyzes the muscle to prevent dynamic wrinkles while making sure that existing lines don’t get any deeper.
-Hydaluronic Acid Fillers (such as Restylane and Juvederm) stimulate collagen production.
+Hyaluronic Acid Fillers (such as Restylane and Juvederm) stimulate collagen production.

 2. Myth: “Getting injected will make you look like you’ve had work done”.

-This is a common misconception with many people.
+This is a common misconception among many people.
 Like a lot of things which require professional handling, injecting Botox, Fillers and anything else similar requires you to be injected by experts to get the best results.
 Think of it this way: It should always come down to how it’s done, not what’s done.
 You wouldn’t want a car salesman fixing or maintaining your engine, right?
 You’d want the experienced certified professional mechanic doing that.